Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Coloring

-It is immediately difficult to determine what color a cuttlefish is - it, like octopuses, changes it.
-In the skin of invertebrates there are special cells - chromatophores.
+It is difficult to immediately determine what color a cuttlefish is - it, like octopuses, changes it.
+The skin of invertebrates contains special cells called chromatophores.
 They are filled with multi-colored pigment.

 The brain controls these cells by sending them signals.
 Smart individuals change shades instantly - it seems that the process occurs automatically.
-In fact, tentacled chameleons do this deliberately - for camouflage, before an attack, during the breeding season.
+In fact, chameleons with tentacles do this deliberately - for camouflage, before an attack, during the breeding season.

 Environment and habitat features

 The habitat of invertebrates is shallow water in the tropics and subtropics off the coast of Eurasia and Africa.
-They dive shallowly, trying to move along the coast.
-The detachments live in one place, but sometimes migrate - a few years ago, scientists discovered a striped individual off the coast of Australia.
+They dive shallowly and try to move along the coast.
+The orders live in one place, but sometimes migrate - several years ago, scientists discovered a striped individual off the coast of Australia.

-At the sight of prey, cuttlefish freeze for a moment, and then abruptly and with lightning speed pounce on the victim.
+When they see their prey, cuttlefish freeze for a moment, and then suddenly and with lightning speed they attack the victim.

-Representatives of this class are promiscuous in food - they eat fish, shrimp, other marine life which are smaller than them.
-Their weaker relative can become a victim.
+Representatives of this class are indiscriminate in food - they eat fish, shrimp, and other sea creatures, which are smaller in size.
+Their weaker relative may become the victim.

 The average lifespan of a cuttlefish is up to 2 years.
 During this time they reproduce once.
-During the mating season, the molluscs are removed from their place in search of a comfortable place for laying eggs.
+During the mating season, mollusks move from their place in search of a comfortable place to lay eggs.
 As soon as the female lays them, she dies.

-Eggs will hatch into well-formed fry with ink and a developed instinct for self-preservation.
-Sensing danger, they, like adult males, lie down on the bottom and try to cover themselves with sand.
+The eggs will hatch into formed fry with ink and a developed instinct of self-preservation.
+Sensing danger, they, like adult males, will lie down on the bottom and try to cover themselves with sand.

 What else to read